 5. Smoking the Wrong Cut

 If you’re a beginner at smoking meat, start with something simple, like ribs (beef or pork), instead of something more complex like a brisket.
 Some cuts of meat need rubs or brining beforehand to help them reach their full flavor and texture potential.
+A good example is when preparing a turkey dinner where brining is a must.

 If you’re smoking a lean cut of meat, ensure that it doesn’t dry out in your smoker.
 Since lean cuts aren’t fatty, the meat won’t be continually hydrated, so you must spray some liquid onto the meat as it smokes.